cdstanford/dz3-artifact/README.md

 ### Claims Supported

-This artifact supports all of the experimental claims made in Section 6 of the paper.
-Namely:
+This artifact supports all of the experimental claims made in the paper, namely:

-- Figure 6 in `paper-appendix.pdf`: the full table of experimental results;
+- Appendix Figure 6, the full table of experimental results.

-- Figure 4(a), showing the average time, median time, and number of benchmarks solved for dZ3 and the various baselines; and
+- Section 6 Figure 4(a), showing the average time, median time, and number of benchmarks solved for dZ3 and the various baselines.

-- Figure 4(b), showing the cumulative number of benchmarks solved in each amount of time or less.
+- Section 6 Figure 4(b), showing the cumulative number of benchmarks solved in each amount of time or less.

 ## Getting Started Guide